-(1. History of Education.
-3 hours, first term.)

-A brief general survey of the history of education based on Graves, Students' History of Education.
+1. History of Education.
+3 hours, first term.
+Instructor Bond.
+A brief general survey of the history of education based on Monroe A Brief Course in the History of Education.

 2. Introduction to Education.
 3 hours, first term.
-Instructor Cox.
+Instructor Bond.